nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Opens the desktop mail application to directly send an email to a specific contact.

-How to use: Click on the contact's email.
+**How to use:** Click on the contact's email.

 #### View your previous commands

-You can view the commands you have run previously by pressing the up and down arrow keys while the command input is focused.
+Any commands you have run previously are saved in the command history, so that you can easily refer to them if you need to.
-Any edits you make to a command will be saved while navigating through your history, so you can go to a another command to refer to it, and return back to your edited command to finish typing.
+Any edits you make to a command will be saved while navigating through your history, so you can go to a another command to refer to it, and then return back to your edited command to finish typing.

+**How to use:** Use the up and down arrow keys to navigate through your history while the command input is focused,

 #### Saving the data